ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 ![Screenshot](./screenshot.png "Screenshot")

 Convert the Gear VR Controller into a PC air mouse, motion pointer, wireless presenter and gyro/motion gamepad.
+Light gun emulation is also possible.

 Features
 - No VR headset or mobile phone needed